MicrosoftDocs/memdocs/memdocs/azure-ad-joined-hybrid-azure-ad-joined.md

 If the devices can't connect to the domain controller, then users might be prevented from signing in, and may not receive policy updates.

 Many organizations with existing domain joined devices want the benefits and features of Azure AD and Endpoint Management.
-For these organizations, registering these existing devices with Azure AD might be the best option.
+If your devices can't be fully cloud native yet, then you can register these existing devices with Azure AD.
 When you register existing devices in Azure AD, a [device identity](/azure/active-directory/devices/overview) is created, and your devices are hybrid Azure AD joined.
+They're not considered cloud native endpoints.

+If your organization is ready and wants to be cloud native, then [Azure AD joined](#azure-ad-joined) (in this article) is the correct choice.
+Existing devices will need to be reset.
+For more specific information and guidance, go to the [High level planning guide](cloud-native-endpoints-planning-guide.md).

 ### Hybrid Azure AD joined resources